Menu

 • Wellness

-For more information on training we provide and training we receive, please contact Joy Garza, FHDAPD Training and Communications Manager at garzajoy@fhda.edu.
+For more information on training we provide and training we receive, please contact Joy Garza, Training and Community Relations Supervisor garzajoy@fhda.edu.

-Each EOC member is required to complete the baseline training course SEMS G606, regardless of position or discipline and present proof of completion to Sgt.
-Jeff McCoy, FHDA Police Sergeant and Emergency Manager, mccoyjeff@fhda.edu.
+Each Foothill-DeAnza EOC member is required to complete the baseline training course SEMS G606, regardless of position or discipline.
+Once completed, you must present proof of completion to Sgt.
+Jeff McCoy at mccoyjeff@fhda.edu.

 1. Go to csti.org.
 This will bring you to the California OES Training site Home Page.